jbouwh/incomfort-client/README.md

     - new/added: `status`

 ### Basic CLI included
-There is a very basic CLI (the output has been formatted here for readability):
+There is a very basic CLI (this output has been formatted for readability):
 ```bash
 (venv) root@hostname:~/$ python incomfortclient/__init__.py ${HOSTNAME}
 {